openjournals/docs/editing.md

 ### Continued attention to assigned submissions

 As an editor, part of your role is to ensure that submissions you're responsible for are progressing smoothly through the editorial process.
-This means that once or twice per week we ask that you check your GitHub notifications and/or your editorial dashboard (e.g. `http://joss.theoj.org/dashboard/youreditorname`) for updates to the papers you are handling.
+This means that once or twice per week we ask that you check your GitHub notifications and/or your editorial dashboard (for example, `http://jose.theoj.org/dashboard/youreditorname`) for updates to the papers you are handling.

 **If reviews go stale**